jueyang/know-your-tools/week1.md

 ![](http://media.giphy.com/media/7d00l0OLsunhm/giphy.gif)

-_Kudos to [Sisi Wei](https://github.com/sisiwei/nyu-2015-spring-tutorials/blob/master/tutorials/command-line-basics.md) (journalist at Propublica and who will teach the Data Scraping class in April) for synthesizing some of the materials._
+_Kudos to [Sisi Wei](https://github.com/sisiwei/nyu-2015-spring-tutorials/blob/master/tutorials/command-line-basics.md) (who is a journalist at Propublica and will be teaching the Data Scraping class at CUNY-J in April) for synthesizing some of the materials._